Allrthur/laravel-docker-examples/README.md

 # Laravel Docker Playground

-This repository is a fork from the  **Laravel Docker Examples Project** with the intent to lear about the framework, it's features and peculiarities.
+This repository is a fork from the  **Laravel Docker Examples Project** with the intent to learn about the framework, it's features and peculiarities.
 Bellow is the README.md of the original project, this might be changed in the future.

 ## Table of Contents